-All LEAs that reserve CEIS funds are required to submit the Special Education SC5100 CEIS Data Collection form annually for three years following the use of CEIS funds.
+All LEAs that reserve CEIS funds are required to submit the Special Education SC5100 CEIS/CCEIS Data Collection form annually for three years following the use of CEIS funds and one year following the use of CCEIS funds.

-Special Note: Before accessing IDEA-B Formula and/or Preschool funds for CEIS, consider assembling an integrated general and special education program evaluation team to establish the need for CEIS, determine how you will identify students needing these services, and develop a written plan for implementation.
+Special Note: Before accessing IDEA-B Formula and/or Preschool funds for CEIS/CCEIS, consider assembling an integrated general and special education program evaluation team to establish the need for CEIS/CCEIS, determine how you will identify students needing these services, and develop a written plan for implementation.